 - Running will keep you mentally agile, even as you age!
 A study published in 2013 in Psychonomic Bulletin and Review 1 concluded that the evidence is insurmountable that exercise helps defeat age-related mental decline, mainly functions like task switching, selective attention, and memory.

 - And the best way running and exercise improves your health is by helping you live longer.
 The New York Times published an article in 2017 concluding that just one hour of running may add seven hours to your life and that regular runners tend to live on average three years longer than nonrunners.
 The study went on to add no other form of exercise that researchers looked at showed comparable impacts on life span.

-Physicians Immediate Care is proud to support a number of local spring races including;
+Physicians Immediate Care is proud to support a number of local races!

 So why not lace up those running shoes, hit the road, and smile knowing you are helping yourself in more ways than one.